-Inflammation of the joints occurs when fluid accumulates in the soft tissues that surround and cushion your joints Over time, it can cause you a lot of pain.
+Joint inflammation occurs when fluid accumulates in the soft tissues that surround and cushion your joints.
+Over time, it can cause you a lot of pain.

 The most common cause of inflammation of the joints is arthritis.
 Swelling of the joints can also be caused by other chronic conditions, illnesses, or acute injuries.